ldn-softdev/jtm/README.md

-# jtm - HTML/XML to JSON converter
+# jtm - lossless HTML/XML to JSON and back converter

 #### A simple tool offering quick lossless HTML/XML to JSON conversion